JavaShipped/JavaShipped/README.md

-Hi, I’m Joe I’m interested in UI/UX, game psychology, game design and pizza.
+Hi, I’m Joe.
+I'm a UX designer for software and web dev, but my passions lie in game psychology, game design and health accessibility.
 I’m proficient in HTML/CSS/JS but always learning more.
-I work as a UI/UX desginer and do a little video editing and voice acting here and there.

 You can look at my various incomplete repos.
 The on I've finished in the dungeonmasterAI - its pretty cool I think, and in python, which is why its so poorly coded.